 American Journal of Neural Networks and Applications

-Application of Artificial Neural Network for Flow Stress Modelling of Steel, American Journal of Neural Networks and Applications.
+Each Role of Short-term and Long-term Memory in Neural Networks, American Journal of Neural Networks and Applications.

 This article is an open access article distributed under the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0/

 ) which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 S. Yanagawa, “Neural Network That Learns Sequential Processing and Predicts by the Context.”
 In The 28th Annual Conference of the Japanese Neural Network Society (JNNS2018).

 S. Yanagawa “From Bacteria, a Consideration of the Evolution of Neural Network” Journal of Mechanics Engineering and Automation 1 (2019) p.
 17-23.

 A. Damasio The Strange Order of Things Pantheon Books, New York, 2018 p.
 62.

 T M. Iacoboni, “Mirroring People.”
 Picador 33.
 2008, Chapter 4, p 106.

 T. Leinster “Basic Category Theory” Cambridge University Press 2017 p.
 10.

 D. C. Dennet, “From Bacteria to Bach and Back: The Evolution of Minds.”
 In Penguin Books, 2018.